LonghaoQian/AnimationModels/examples/background/overall_procedure.md

 - There are several models provided in this package that can be created by a simple function call.
 - Please read [Built-in Models](model_building.md) for more details.

-## Rotate and translate your model
+## Transform your model

 - Read [Background of Rotations](rotation_matrix.md) for more details about mathematical background.

 - [Matlab Animation Frame System](animation_frame_system.md) explains in details about how frame systems work in Matlab.

+- You could use [GenerateHgRotation.m](../../src/utils/GenerateHgRotation.m) to generate rotation transformation from Euler angles.

 ## Update cameras